kekoawong/scienceDynamicsModel/README.md

 ## Brief Explanation
 At every time step, new authors and papers are added to the network.
 Each paper has a certain number of topics associated with it.
 An author's discipline corresponds to the topics that contain the most papers for the given author.

+## to change the model to original
+Just edit the credit walk to random biased walk

 ## Running the Model
 Reference **main.py** to see how to declare an instance of the **Evolution** class and run a model.
 With the default parameters, a model can be run and saved with the following code:
 ```